TESS-Laboratory/Cunliffe_et_al_replicated_EC/README.md

 # explain data
-data/land_cover_classifications contains the 2 m spatial resolution land cover classification, where values of 0 = XXXX, 1 = XXXX and 2 XXXX.
+data/land_cover_classifications contains the 2 m spatial resolution land cover classification, where values of 0 = "barren"", 1 = "shrubland"" and 2 "herbaceous".

 ## A static version of this repo is archived on Zenodo